NZR A class (1873): Didos

 The term "Dido", as applying to New Zealand shunting locomotives, can be traced back to the small A class.
 Crew members from the ship Dido, moored at Bluff Harbour, in May, 1875 were looking for a night on the town, while in port.
 They took a small 4-wheeled rail trolley and taking turns, both rode and pushed the trolley into Invercargill.
 When the southern enginemen saw the first A class locomotive arrive for use as a shunter, the name "Dido" was given as a nickname because of its diminutive size.
 This size led British Journalist Charles Rous-Marten to describe them as "a most absurd dwarf".

+Preservation

+Four Dubs built locomotives and two Mills built locomotives have survived, and two are currently in operating condition.
+These are: